Proactive Hazard Identification Saves Lives

 Why Incorporate Routine Flight Risk Assessments?

 As stated above, many operators continue to fly the same route, day after day.
 What changes?
 The weather, for one.
 Other times a pilot may be required to fly another aircraft that he has less experience with.

 The point is that for most operations, there may not be any red flags that require additional risk mitigation measures.
-However, there will always be that "one-time" when you wished you had been better prepared or had not flown.
-Performing a FRAT does not eliminate risk, but it does help you to become aware and better prepare for the daily hazards.
+However, there will always be that "one time" when you wished you had been better prepared or had not flown.
+Performing a FRAT does not eliminate risk, but it does help you to become aware and better prepare for daily hazards.